-You may have heard that a good habit to develop is to change WiFi password regularly, however another important thing is choosing strong WiFi passwords that can't be easily hacked.
+You may have heard that a good habit to develop is to change Wi-Fi password regularly, however another important thing is choosing strong Wi-Fi passwords that can't be easily hacked.

-It is not difficult to change your WiFi password, just follow the steps below.
+It is not difficult to change your Wi-Fi password, just follow the steps below.

 If you have never changed your router's login details, look on the outside of your device for its username and password, or you can try an online search according to your router's model.
 In case you changed the login details previously, find the Reset button on your router, press it and hold for about 30 seconds.

 After you have successfully logged in to your router, open Wireless section of its configuration page.
 It may have a slightly different name in different brands of devices, but shouldn't be hard to determine.

 Find the box named "Password", "Passphrase" or "Shared Key".
 There you can enter your new password and re-enter it to verify.

 WEP, WPA, and WPA2 are three main types of wireless encryption.
 WPA2 provides the most security, however it may not support some of the older devices, so you may connect to WPA or WPA/WPA2.
 WEP has been superseded by newer protocols quite some time ago, as it doesn't provide the needed security anymore and can be hacked easily.

 Using WEP encryption is not recommended.